blikkie/northwest/README.md

 ## Installation instructions

 Clone this repo and perform `yarn install`.
-It is assumed you have an up to date version of nodejs and yarn installed.
+It is assumed you have an up to date version (v11 or newer) of nodejs and yarn installed.
+This suite was developed on node 12 and uses at least 1 node 11 specific call (`Array.flat()`)

 ## Running tests
 You can run tests by running `yarn test`